 We always want to provide children with a half size longer (there should be 3/8 of an inch between the longest toe and the end of the shoes) of the size that they measure at the standard foot measuring scale (Brannock device) in order to allow for growing room.
 However, shoes can fit short, long, narrow, or wide, and depending on how they fit you will need to adjust the final shoe size that you get for your child.

 Once I have your child’s correct shoe size, I will send you a list of shoe options based on your child’s needs.
-If your children are flat footed, they will need a shoe that provides arch support to help them walk and run straighter.
+If your children are flat footed, they will need a shoe that provides good arch and ankle support to help them walk and run straighter.
 If your children are having foot and leg pain, you will need a shoe that is supportive and deep enough to accommodate an orthotic.
 If your child has smelly feet, you will need a shoe that is breathable and comes with an antibacterial insole.
 These are just a few examples, but my point is that I will be able to recommend a shoe based on your child’s foot needs.

 I will keep a chart with your family’s last name in order to keep records on how your child’s feet are growing, and I will be able to send you an email reminding you when it will be a good time to start looking for new shoes.

 This is an example of how I keep records of how the child is growing and send an email reminder to that specific family when it’s time to check if their child needs new shoes:

 For example, let’s say you have a 2 year old toddler who wears a shoe size 7.
 Based on your toddler’s age, you should be getting ready to replace the shoes after 3 1/2 to 4 months from the time that you first you got him/her the shoes.
 If you have a child that is 7 years old and wears a shoe size 12, then you will be getting an email from me after 5 months from the time that you first purchased the shoes, since that is the standard growing rate for a 7 year old.